TimLL123456/DocxWriterPy/README.md

 # DocxWriterPy: A Python Tool for DOCX Mail Merge and Manipulation
 **DocxWriterPy** is a Python-based utility designed to simplify working with Microsoft Word (DOCX) documents.
 This tool is particularly useful for organizations that restrict the use of external libraries, as it provides a self-contained solution for automating document processing without needing to install the `python-docx` package online.
 By implementing mail merging capabilities, DocxWriter enables users to efficiently manage data processing tasks, enhancing productivity and reducing manual errors.

-# Why DocxWriter?
+# Why DocxWriterPy?
 The development of **DocxWriterPy** stems from the constraints imposed by my company, which does not permit the use of online installations for the python-docx package.
 This limitation necessitated the creation of a robust alternative that can effectively implement mail merging with DOCX files, thereby automating data processing tasks.
+You can also integrate data extraction, document generation, and email sending into one cohesive program by using `DocxWriterPy`.

 # Features
 * **Mail Merge**: Automate document creation by replacing placeholders with dynamic data.